 The real power of the board flow can be seen in the IP integrator.

-From Flow Navigator → IP Integrator, click Create Block Design to start a new block design.
+From Flow Navigator, click IP Integrator → Create Block Design to start a new block design.

 As the design canvas opens, you see a Board window, as shown in the following figure.